oaklandgit/goboom-engine/README.md

 # TO DO

+- Better abstract game object
 - Fix failure to register collision when another object overlaps
+- Collisions should not "cooldown" if collision is between two planets
+  - in fact, collisions should be ignored between planets
 - Enemy ships try to take the resources and shoot at you
 - Expand Tween capability
 - Use tweens for pulse behavior (e.g. when losing life icon or respawning ship)